orderinnchaoss/8085Kaleidoscope/README.md

-# 8085Kaleidoscope Under Professor D.V.Gadre
+# 8085Kaleidoscope Under the guidance of Professor D.V.Gadre
 This contains files 8085

 Includes

-1)Schematics and BoardFiles
+1)Schematics and Board Files

 2)Main Code(Text,Hex,Bin)

 3)Report

 4)Program Flowchart

 Can be reproduced with permission, by the contacts under